git4keerthip/KnowledgeBank/InterviewsCollections.md

 - Left join in SQL
 - sort array with 0's and 1's in O(n).
 - why serialUid is used , what happens if its not declared.
+  When an object of a class is first serialized, a class descriptor containing among other things the class name and serial version UID is written to the stream.
+  When this is deserialized, the JVM checks if the serial version UID read from the stream is the same as loaded class.
+If they're not, it doesn't
+  even try to deserialize the object, because it knows the classes are incompatible.
+JVM will create internal a serialUID and this is compiler dependent and may
+  give a Illegalcast exception.
+  - Serial versions of different classes are independent and do not interfere each other.serialVersionUID is needed to remember versions of the class.
+It is not
+    necessary for two classes to have unique values.
 - Write immutable class
 - Future in threads.
 - Hacker rank - 2 Sum , Longest increasig sub array